tweag/topiary/docs/book/src/playground/tty.md

 to find the bundled integration test input file for the given language.
 ```

+The script itself is very basic -- that cannot be overstated! -- but it
+provides a fast enough feedback loop to be useful.
+For example, the
-For example, the playground can be run in a terminal emulator pane, with
+playground can be run in a terminal emulator/multiplexer pane, with your
-your editor of choice open in another.
+editor of choice open in another.

 <div class="warning">
 The use of inotify limits this tool to Linux systems, only.